Setup Native Development Environment

 Check Xcode and Visual Studio

 Xcode support is required for building Mac version and iOS version.
 Building Windows version requires the installation of Visual Studio.
-When installing Visual Studio, the C++ compiling component is not ticked off by default.
-If it wasn't installed, you need to install it and choose compiling components concerning C++.
+When installing Visual Studio, please check Desktop development with C++ and Game development with C++ two modules.

 Package name issue